arielfaur/ionic-wizard/README.md

-# ionic-wizard — wizard directives
+# ionic-wizard

-These are a set of directives for Ionic aimed at creating a startup wizard component using Ionic's ion-slide-box
+A set of Angular directives to create a startup wizard component using Ionic's ion-slide-box

 ##Demo